BlokasLabs/pisound-docs/docs/pisound-acrylic-case.md

 ## Print Your Own Case

-You can aslo 3D-print your own case.
+You can also 3D-print your own case.
 All necessary files can be found <a href="https://github.com/BlokasLabs/pisound-case" target="_blank">here</a>.

 ![pisound-case](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/pisound-case.png)